 3. If you succeed at this point, good job.
 You've almost made it.
 There is, believe it or not, still another step.
 Now you'll have a visa, but you've got homework once you arrive in France.
 You have to send in a form to the OFII immigration office announcing that, indeed, you have arrived (get the form beforehand as it should be stamped at the airport with your passport).
 Send it in ASAP and you'll get called forward in a few weeks for a medical visit to validate your visa, essentially making you a resident of France.
 This entails a few quick medical questions and a chest scan to make sure you don't have TB.
 Bring a book.
 It takes a while.
 But do NOT skip this step as it is essential should you decide to do a second year of schooling in France.
 The OFII bureau is located near the Bastille, so if it's been a few months since you've been in France, and you sent in your form, pay them a visit.

 4. By this point you'll probably have had a class or two already, as long as the students aren't on strike.
-Keep up the good work, go to class, and get good grades because successfully renewing your student visa the next year is contingent on passing your first year of studies.
+Keep up the good work, go to class, and get good grades because successfully renewing your student visa the next year is contingent on passing your first year of studies, or at least failing them and signing up to do the year over again!

 If you have any specific questions about applying to the Sorbonne as a full-time student, do not hesitate to send me an email (bryan.pirolli[at]gmail.com).